-Diana's assertion, "let me live again," is no request for more time as a mortal, no cry for fabled reincarnation; no, not that, we've had enough time on this sorrowful planet -- "let me live again" must be realized as per the only definition of life that's worth living.
-Read on.
+Diana's assertion, "let me live again," is no request for more time as a mortal, no cry for fabled reincarnation; no, not that, we've had enough time on this sorrowful planet - "let me live again" must be realized as per the only definition of life that's worth living.

 This question of substantial loss, for years, would sometimes bother me.
 I would read the afterlife reports, especially Father Benson's, about the astral-realm beauty of the meadows and mountains, the “halls of learning” and cultural events, the colorful flowers and birds, the picturesque rivers and streams; but, I thought, what good are these, what good is a pretty landscape and a college course, without real healing, a real sense of wholeness, real resolution to one’s very personalized hopes and dreams?

-I knew that I could not be the only one thus questioning; untold millions would have crossed over with similar concerns, and so I concluded that provision would have been made.
-My hunch proved correct; eventually, I found, and was given, what I needed to know.
+I knew that I could not be the only one thus questioning; untold millions would have crossed over with similar concerns, and so I concluded that provision, some how, would have been made.
+My hunch proved correct; eventually, I found and was given what I needed to know.

-four separate afterlife-information sources offer the same answer -- I call it the “holodeck world”
+six separate afterlife-information sources offer the same answer - I call it the “holodeck world”

-Allow me to outline the testimony of four afterlife researchers who provide a beginning answer to the above questions concerning deepest wishes fulfilled:
+Allow me to outline the testimony of six afterlife reporters who provide a beginning answer to the above questions concerning deepest wishes fulfilled: